emanueltameklo31/Windows-Server-Domain-Architecture-Lab/README.md

 ---

 ## 2) Create the Domain Controller VM (Server 2019)

+⭐Goal: Create a dedicated virtual server to act as the centralized identity, authentication, and network services host.

 1. Open **VirtualBox → New**
 2. Name: `DC` (or `Domain Controller`)
 3. Type: **Microsoft Windows**